apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Why are the Republican candidates meeting in Milwaukee?
-No, it's not for the beer**
+**'Blue Beetle' Ends 'Barbie's Domestic Box Office Reign**

-You can read more about it [here](https://www.npr.org/2023/08/19/1194806639/republican-presidential-debate-milwaukee-political-history).
+You can read more about it [here](https://collider.com/blue-beetle-domestic-box-office-10-million/).

 ## Requirements
 - Python 3.8